MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-custom-data-channels.md

 >Custom data channels require a custom remote app and a custom player app, as it allows for communication between the two custom apps.

 >[!TIP]
 >A simple ping-pong example can be found in the remote and player samples inside the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).
-Uncomment ```#define ENABLE_CUSTOM_DATA_CHANNEL_SAMPLE``` inside the SampleRemoteMain.h / SamplePlayerMain.h files to enable the sample code.
+Uncomment ```#define ENABLE_CUSTOM_DATA_CHANNEL_SAMPLE``` inside the SampleRemoteApp.h / SamplePlayerMain.h files to enable the sample code.

 ## Create a custom data channel